fbriere/mpv-scripts/doc/tree-profiles.md

-This mpv Lua script makes it easy to automatically apply a profile to a given directory, or to specific files within that directory, without the need to enable the `use-filedir-conf` option and scatter *.conf* files everywhere.
+This mpv Lua script makes it easy to automatically apply a profile to a given directory, or to specific files within that directory, without the need to enable `use-filedir-conf` and scatter *.conf* files everywhere.

 For a more detailed description of what this does, please refer to the [Example](#example) section below.

 (This script was initially written to "scratch my own itch", but I hope it can be useful to other people as well.
-Feedback is gladly welcome!)
+Feedback is most welcome!)

 ## USAGE